Union men's hockey coach Hauge talks contract extension; Sciba discusses stepping down as Union women's head hockey coach to move to pro hockey

 Episode Cover

-On the latest edition of “The Parting Schotts Podcast,” Associate Sports Editor Ken Schott discusses the recent postponed games in ECAC Hockey.
-Schott has...
+In the latest edition of "The Parting Schotts Podcast," Daily Gazette Associate Sports Editor Ken Schott focuses on Philadelphia Flyers defenseman and former Union...

 Listen